-Water landings should be avoided at all costs, as the back protection increases the risk of the pilot floating in a head-down position.
+Water landings should be avoided at all costs.
 For safety training over water, we recommend wearing a proper flotation vest with a head support holding the wearer's head above the surface even when unconscious.

 MAINTENANCE AND REPAIRS

 The materials used in this harness have been carefully selected for maximum durability.
 Nevertheless, keep your harness clean and airworthy to ensure the longest possible period of safe operation.